epic-serendipity/Signature-Block-Recovery/PROJECTMAP.md

 ### Platform & Dependencies
 - **Dependencies**
-  - PST parsing via `pypff` is mandatory; the package will not install or run without it
+  - PST parsing via `pypff` is mandatory at runtime; install `pypff` separately before using the package
   - Development extras `[dev]` provide `pytest`, `pytest-timeout`, and `pyvirtualdisplay` for local testing

 ## Status